stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 10 }
 ```
 We borrow the value of `s1` and then borrow the value of `tmp`.
 But `tmp`'s value
-does not exist outside that block:
+does not exist outside that block!

 ```
 error: `tmp` does not live long enough